 Look at the following examples, first comparing American and British English, followed by English vs Spanish.

 If you were trying to learn a British accent, this would be helpful in highlighting the differences in pronounciation.
 You can see in the British version it is nearly pronounced the same except there is no [r] sound at the end of the word.

-Now consider how we might use it for learning a new language.
-Look at the following example between the English word for mother and, coincidentally the Spanish word for mother, madre.
+Look at the following example between the English word for mother and, coincidentally, the Spanish word for mother, madre.
 Notice the phonetic transcription of the two words.
 In particular, how the same symbol [ð] is used in both words, even though the spelling is quite different.

 Each symbol of the consonants and vowels charts represents a single sound found in language, but there are additional accents and marks etc which extend the chart to further refine difference between sounds in different languages.
 They are not always used, but can be used in cases where more specificity is desired.

 These are unique consonant sounds that do not rely on airflow to make the sound.
 They are a series of clicks and stops etc. None of these sounds are represented in English.
 Several are found in languages of Africa, including Swahilli or in vietnamese or indigineous languages of the Americas.

 Diacritics allow us to add nuance to the standardized sounds, which allows us to expand the size of the IPA chart by denoting smaller differences between sounds.
 It denotes small adjustments to how the sound is created, for example … We will not go through them here but more information than you probably ever wanted to know on them can be found on Wikipedia here.

 These represent rising or falling tones within a language.
 These are seen in Chinese, Vietnamese, Thai, and Hmong as well as many African languages.
 For more complex and precise notation of tones, systems other than the IPA are sometimes used.
 If you’re interested in tones, there’s more information here.